-Lets not forget that cheetahs most often live on farmland.
+Let’s not forget that cheetahs most often live on farmland.
 Farmers share the space with cheetahs because the human population of Namibia (the place where most cheetahs are found) has expanded leading to an encroachment onto the cheetah’s range.

-The person is Olivier Houale.
-He is 28 years old (as at feb 2009) and he wants to help save the big cats.
+The person is Olivier Houalet.
+He is 41 years old (as at May 2022 on my calc.) and he wanted and perhaps still does want to save the big cats.
 He says that he was able to survive in the cheetah’s enclosure by facing down the cheetah, projecting the message that he wasn’t frightened and he says that he had to genuinely mean that otherwise the cheetah would sense fear and attack.
 He never once went into an enclosure without the cheetah challenging him.

 Here he is with his cheetahs, facing them off and gaining acceptance.
 He is called Cheetah Man

 Not only did he help to save released cheetahs from dying at the hands of farmers he was also focusing on the farmers to try and teach them to live with nature rather than be at war with it.
 Living with cheetahs has given him a deep understanding of the cat and the challenging problems this cat faces in a human world at war with nature.

 Update: May 8, 2022: Mr Houalet is still on the Internet.
 Although the Facebook posts, for example, are dated October 27, 2012.
 On Facebook he is described as the “self-styled Tarzan who has lived alongside cheetahs in Africa for the past 10 years”.
 It is said that he was convinced that he could teach cheatahs how to live in the wild.
 He moved to Namibia (the home of the greatest population of cheetahs as mentioned) when he was 18.
 He has also been dubbed the “cheetah whisperer”.